apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - update an existing :term:`Tenant`
 - delete an existing :term:`Tenant`
 - view users assigned to a :term:`Tenant`
-- view :term:`Delivery Service`\ s assigned to a :term:`Tenant`
+- view :term:`Delivery Services` assigned to a :term:`Tenant`

 Roles
 -----
-Each entry in the table of :term:`Role`\ s on this page has the following fields:
+Each entry in the table of :term:`Roles` on this page has the following fields:

 :Name:            The name of the :term:`Role`
 :Privilege Level: The privilege level of this :term:`Role`.
 This is a whole number that actually controls what a user is allowed to do.
 Higher numbers correspond to higher permission levels